woodcock3/gorko/readme.md

 @use '../path/to/your/node_modules/gorko/gorko.scss';
 ```

-This will generate utility classes based on the default variables and defaukt configuration.
+This will generate utility classes based on the default variables and default configuration.
 To configure it for yourself, copy variables.scss and config.scss, and create your own override-config.scss and/or override-vars.scss.
 Once it is created **use your override-config and override-vars before Gorko**, like this:

 ```scss
 @use 'override-vars';